The blackout dates feature can calculate prorated tuition based on your blackout dates, such as planned closures and holidays.

 If the class bills hourly: It would figure that there are 4 Mondays in this December.
 So, it would charge 4 x 20 and calculate a total base tuition of $80.
 Now, let's say you have a blackout date of December 26th which happens to be on a Monday.
 This makes only 3 billable Mondays in December.
 The calculation would then be 3 x 20 = $60.

-If the class has flat tuition: For the same month, billing a flat tuition of $50-- iClassPro would count the number of Mondays (4) and then divide the total tuition by that number of days (50/4)= $12.50.
-Meaning that each class holds a weight of $12.50.
+If the class has flat tuition: For the same month, billing a flat tuition of $50-- iClassPro would count the number of Mondays (4) and then divide the total tuition by that number of days (50/4)= $12.50 -- meaning that each class holds a weight of $12.50.
 The blackout schedule includes the date of December 26th, a Monday.
-So therefore that day's portion of that tuition is subtracted from the total charged- making tuition (3 days*$12.50) = $37.50.
+Therefore, that day's portion of the tuition is subtracted from the total charged -- making tuition (3 days*$12.50) = $37.50.

 Setting Up Blackout Dates